After Kamala Harris loses, is America just not ready for a woman to be president? Experts say it's not that simple

 Dittmar said the presidential race result "absolutely" couldn't be ascribed solely to either Harris' gender or race.

-Election results show Republicans nationwide, meanwhile, won a majority of the U.S. Senate, appear to have increased their advantage in the House of Representatives (though control of the chamber has not been called), and grew their base among young men, minorities and voters in key urban centers such as New York City, Philadelphia, Detroit and Milwaukee — all Democratic strongholds.
+Election results show Republicans nationwide, meanwhile, won a majority in the U.S. Senate, appear to have increased their advantage in the House of Representatives (though control of the chamber has not been called), and grew their base among young men, minorities and voters in key urban centers such as New York City, Philadelphia, Detroit and Milwaukee — all Democratic strongholds.

-"The results are less about whether or not a woman could win and more about what we are willing to accept in our political leaders as it pertains to their beliefs and positions on issues around gender equity and racial progress and inclusion, because we have yet again, elected a president who has vocally stood against those values," Dittmar said.
+"The results are less about whether or not a woman could win and more about what we are willing to accept in our political leaders as it pertains to their beliefs and positions on issues around gender equity and racial progress and inclusion, because we have yet again elected a president who has vocally stood against those values," Dittmar said.

-While Clinton leaned into her historic candidacy eight years as an opportunity to elect the first female U.S. president, Harris avoided that narrative during her campaign.
 Instead, she relied on issues such as abortion and reproductive rights following the Supreme Court's overturning of Roe v.
 Wade in 2022 in an effort to drive more women to her camp.

 The strategy had only mixed results.

-In 2024, female voters backed Harris compared to Trump by a 54% to 44% margin — roughly the same percentage by which Trump won male voters — according to a poll conducted by Edison Research for the National Election Pool consortium of ABC News, CBS News, CNN and NBC News.
+In 2024, female voters backed Harris compared with Trump by a 54% to 44% margin — roughly the same percentage by which Trump won male voters — according to a poll conducted by Edison Research for the National Election Pool consortium of ABC News, CBS News, CNN and NBC News.

 But, Harris' margin with female voters trailed behind their support for Biden in 2020 and the only segment of the electorate that she made sizable gains with was college-educated women, the poll showed.